-If a Party or witness does not attend or does not submit to cross-examination at the hearing, the Decision Makers must not rely on any statement of that Party or witness in reaching a Determination Regarding Responsibility.
-However, the Decision Makers cannot draw an inference about the Determination Regarding Responsibility based solely on a Party's or witness's absence from the hearing or refusal to answer cross-examination or other questions, including any inference that a Respondent's absence or refusal to answer questions implies his or her responsibility for the Sexual Harassment alleged or that a Complainant's absence or refusal to answer implies that the Respondent is not responsible for the Sexual Harassment alleged by the Complainant.
+If a Party or witness does not attend or does not submit to cross-examination at the hearing, the Decision Makers may still, at their discretion, rely on any relevant statement of that Party or witness in reaching a Determination Regarding Responsibility.
+The Decision Makers may not draw any inference about the Determination Regarding Responsibility based solely on a Party's or witness's absence from the hearing or refusal to answer cross-examination or other questions, including any inference that a Respondent's absence or refusal to answer questions implies his or her responsibility for the Sexual Harassment alleged or that a Complainant's absence or refusal to answer implies that the Respondent is not responsible for the Sexual Harassment alleged by the Complainant.

-G. Direct and Cross-Examination of Parties and Witnesses
+2.7 Direct and Cross-Examination of Parties and Witnesses